-Orange County is the hub of the region, boasting the largest population (1.25 million) and employment base Seminole and its seven cities - relying in part on high-tech (940,500 jobs).
-People live throughout the unincorporated businesses - account for some of the highest per capita areas of the county, as well as 13 municipalities, including income in the state.
+Orange County is the hub of the region, boasting the largest population (1.25 million) and employment base (940,500 jobs).
+People live throughout the unincorporated areas of the county, as well as 13 municipalities, including its five largest cities: Orlando, Apopka, Ocoee, Winter Garden and Winter Park.
+There are 109 centerline miles of the CFX System located within Orange County and each mile plays a critical role in the daily movement of goods and services that drive the Central Florida economic engine.